Rajinsharwar/wordlive-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.1.1 (2022-11-23) =
+- Added more Human Friendly verbose instruction in settings.
 = 1.1.0 (2022-11-23) =
-- Fixing bug of not saving the design of the button
+- Fixing bug of not saving the design of the button.
 = 1.0.9 (2022-11-22) =
 - Improved security of the plugin.
 = 1.0.8 (2022-11-22) =